 - “Ineligible Business” means businesses ineligible for tax credits unless extraordinary circumstances exist, including but not limited to a serious threat of a business leaving the state, significant job creation or retention, or significant capital investment, and such extraordinary circumstances are approved by the Board of Directors’ Awards Administration Committee.
 Such Ineligible Businesses include:

 - Pawn shops

 - Primary care medical facilities

 - “Tax Credits” means the Business Development Tax Credits authorized pursuant to Wisconsin Statutes §§ 238.308, 71.07 (3y), 71.28 (3y), and 71.47 (3y).

 WEDC may certify a business as eligible to earn Tax Credits if (1) the business plans to annually increase its net employment in Wisconsin above the business’ employment in Wisconsin the year before its Certification Date; (2) the business is operating, or intends to operate, in the state of Wisconsin; and (3) the business applies and enters into a contract with WEDC.
 There is no limit on the number of businesses that may be certified for Tax Credits under this program.
-Each certification may exist for up to ten consecutive years.
+Each certification may exist for up to 10 cumulative years.
 WEDC may cap the award and/or limit the number of years in which Tax Credits may be claimed by a Certified Business.